darianaroman/dsa-2021-g3/30413/Alisa Dariana Roman/Lab10/README.md

-# Lab X
+# Lab 10

-> Edit this file and describe in a few words what you've done in this lab.
+We discussed about dynamic programming, learned to optimize Fibonacci recursive algorithm and talked about minimum path algorithm